-A series of 1D plots are also created to highlight the dynamics of the magnetic switch, before, during, and after plunger motion:
+A series of 1D plots are also created to highlight the dynamics of the magnetic switch, before, during, and after plunger motion.

 - Before plunger motion: Figure 7 shows the first stage of the simulation, when the spring is not yet compressed.
-The blue and green lines represent normalized currents and gap size respectively.
-The red line is an exponential fit for the RL current dynamics of the initially nonmoving inductor - the response of an ideal system. - During plunger motion: the compression of the spring and the resulting closure of the gap are visualized in Figure 8.
-The normalized currents and gap size are represented by blue and green lines, respectively, while the red line shows the mechanical power (which is nonzero only during the motion of the plunger). - After plunger motion: Figure 9 refers to the last stage of the simulation, when the spring is completely compressed.
+Blue and green lines represent normalized currents and gap size respectively.
+Red line is an exponential fit for the RL current dynamics of the initially non-moving inductor the response of an ideal system. - During plunger motion: the compression of the spring and the resulting closure of the gap are visualized in Figure 8.
+Normalized currents and gap size are represented by blue and green lines respectively, the red line showing instead the mechanical power (which is nonzero only during the motion of the plunger). - After plunger motion: Figure 9 refers to the last stage of simulation, when the spring is completely compressed.
 The red line shows the induction losses in the core, which are significant during the movement of the plunger.
 Depending on the details of the device and the desired performance, this aspect may need to be taken into account during the design process.
-After the movement has been completed, the current starts increasing again, as expected in a (nonlinear) RL circuit.
+After the movement is completed, the current starts increasing again as expected in a (nonlinear) RL circuit.